dcdpr/did-btc1/chapters/Beacons.md

     * "mutinynet"
     * number
 * `serviceEndpoint` - required, a Bitcoin address represented as a URI
-* `mapDocument` - required, map document constructed as above
+* `normalizedMap` - required, normalized map created as above

 Construct a Bitcoin transaction that spends from the Beacon address on the selected network: